ncguilbeault/bonsai-linux-environment-template/README.md

 When prompted to run the `Setup.sh` script, enter yes.
 This will create a localized bonsai environment in a hidden subfolder called `.bonsai`.

+> [!TIP]
+> If you append the `--allow-scripts yes` flag to the command above, this will automatically execute the startup script without requiring additional input

 You can then activate this bonsai environment, similar to how you would activate a python environment by running:

 `source .bonsai/activate`